eclipse-archived/ceylon-lang.org/documentation/1.0/tour/modules.md

 ### Examples: Compiling against a local or remote repository

-Let's suppose you are are writing `net.example.foo`.
+Let's suppose you are writing `net.example.foo`.
 Your project directory might be layed out like this:

 <!-- lang: none -->